Leica M10 vs S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the M10 and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Is the Leica M10 better than the Leica S Typ 007 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 98%).